 Several steps may be taken to initiate the mobilization of resources, as follows:

 - Write a project document.

-- Using the project document, hold consultations to assess the potential for the involvement and funding of partners, including UNDP and other United Nations organizations, regional development banks, bilateral organizations, private sector entities, and non-governmental and civil society organizations.
+- Using the project document, hold consultations to assess the potential for funding, including with UNDP and other United Nations organizations, regional development banks, bilateral organizations, private sector entities, and non-governmental and civil society organizations.

-The government should be viewed as an essential partner; therefore, early on, engage in consultations with the appropriate government entities on process and funding.
-UNDP can facilitate these consultations.
+The government should be viewed as an essential partner; therefore, early on, engage in consultations with the appropriate government departments on process and funding.